by Robert Tisserand

 US poison center reports

-Although 2014 saw almost 9,000 reports of essential oil toxicity to US poison centers, most of these (as in previous years) are listed as having “no outcome” which is jargon for non-events – nothing to be concerned about.
-In Figure 2, I have listed the number of actual adverse events for all age groups (2,413 for 2014), and you will see that most of these are listed as “minor”.
-(The other categories are “moderate”, “major” and “death”.
-Fatalities are very rare, we get just one every few years.)
+Although 2015 saw 14,866 reports of essential oil toxicity to US poison centers, most of these (as in previous years) are listed as having “no outcome” which is jargon for non-events – nothing to be concerned about.
+In Figure 2, I have shown the number of actual adverse events for all age groups (2,785 for 2015), and you will see that most of these are listed as “minor”.
+The other categories are “moderate”, “major” and “death”.
+Fatalities are very rare, there have been seven between 1995 and 2015 inclusive.
 It is possible that many of the “minor” events are in fact adverse skin reactions.

 The sad truth is that most of these adverse events would be avoided if safety guidelines were (a) widely disseminated and (b) followed.
 “People don’t read labels” is a criticism I often hear, and of course there’s some truth in this, but it’s really not an argument for doing nothing.

-We could say that essential oils are much safer than prescription drugs, which is generally true, but that does not change the fact that an average of 6 people per day experience an adverse reaction to essential oils.
+We could say that essential oils are much safer than prescription drugs, which is generally true, but that does not change the fact that an average of 30 people per day report an adverse reaction to essential oils.
 And these are only the ones reported to poison centers.
 Out of all the people who have contacted me about adverse reactions, only a handful might make it into the statistics.
-So the 6 per day is an underestimate – in fact the current rate of 9,000 reports to poison centers is probably closer to the actual number of adverse events than 2,413, and that breaks down to 25 a day.
-It could even be much higher.

 Since the popularity of aromatherapy continues to grow, it’s perhaps not surprising that adverse events are also increasing.
 But this means extra caution is needed, especially in regard to young children, but really in all areas.
 Otherwise an increasing number of people will get hurt, and over-restrictive legislation will be almost inevitable.
 Which is why the Tisserand Institute has Safety Pages.